tweedegolf/bagextract/README.md

 Separately, we also keep track of an array of points: again we use a postcode as the index, but this time the elements are vectors of points.

+### Parsing the data

+We use a manual state machine parser instead of relying on `serde`.
+The manual approach is about 66% faster.

 ### Storing the data

 Parsing the files and building the big arrays is expensive.
 We'd like to do it only once and save the state to disk, then load this already-processed data when a request comes in.